revenger19/Differential_Gene_Expression_Analysis/README.md

 - **RNA-Seq**: For gene expression profiling.
 - **Bioinformatics Tools**: DESeq2, R packages for statistical analysis of RNA-Seq data.
 - **Plots**: PCA, MA, Volcano, Heatmaps for data visualization.

 ---

-## License
-This project is open-source and licensed under the MIT License.

----